 Therefore, (if back in the day) you were one of those fortunate enough to have Wriothesley’s gaze fall upon you, because it was so beautiful, so glorious, so Godly, you would have felt blessed indeed – luxuriating in his golden corona – the light diffused by a narcissus.

-In the rough chronology of the sonnets we have only reached (Sonnet 20) but already from our author we see shades of idolatry towards Wriothesley and animosity towards Elizabeth developing, in close proximity he twice uses the word ‘false’ describing her, and while Wriothesley has bright eyes and is seen as pure and virtuous, her vestal livery begins to appear tainted – as her transition into a darker world commences – to where more maturely in (S.132) our author “swears beauty herself is black”.
+In the rough chronology of the sonnets we have only reached (Sonnet 20) but already see from our author the beginnings of idolatry towards Wriothesley and animosity towards Elizabeth developing, in close proximity he twice uses the word ‘false’ describing her, and while Wriothesley has bright eyes and is seen as pure and virtuous, her vestal livery begins to appear tainted – as her transition into a darker world commences – to where more maturely in (S.132) our author “swears beauty herself is black”.

-As already mentioned, the most important element of line 7 is the word ‘Hews’ a cipher for Henry Wriothesley whose pedigree was purple, whose complexion was royal, whose hair was royal, whose persona was royal, an androgynous beauty possessing royal mystique – thereby creating a powerful allure.
-So tantalised were those mortals that moved in his courtly orbit – they found themselves star-struck and although he was susceptible to rough winds he held the aesthetic standard for all other’s high and proud, overwhelming all in his presence, controlling both sexes equally – ‘stealing men’s eyes and beguiling women’.
+As already mentioned, the most important element of line 7 is the word “Hews” a cipher for Henry Wriothesley whose pedigree was purple, whose complexion was royal, whose faire-hair was royal, whose persona was royal, an androgynous beauty possessing royal mystique – thereby creating a powerful allure.
+In fact, so tantalised were those mortals that moved in his courtly orbit – they found themselves star-struck, and although he was susceptible to rough winds he held aloft high and proud the aesthetic standard for all other’s, overwhelming all in his presence, controlling both sexes equally – ‘stealing men’s eyes and beguiling women’.

-At the end of her life; following the death of close friends and the execution of ‘Essex’ Elizabeth became psychologically-sick and in the guise of “Phoebe” we find in Love’s Martyr “fever shaking light” a metaphor for a great uncertainty that began to overwhelm the Tudor dynasty.
-This Godly ability to control light that Elizabeth inherited from the Gods we also see in her son.
+At the end of her life; following the death of close friends and the execution of ‘Essex’ Elizabeth became psychologically-sick and in the guise of “Phoebe” in Love’s Martyr we find “fever shaking light” a metaphor for a great uncertainty that began to overwhelm the Tudor dynasty, while this Godly ability to control light Elizabeth inherited from the Gods – we also see in her son.

 (7) “A man in hue all ‘Hews’ in his controlling”.